All Episodes

 Oh, it's what we're doing.

-Newsome just signed a uh uh they call the landmark deal, Politico does, so that Uber and Lyft drivers can form unions, at least in California.
+Newsome just signed a, they call it a landmark deal, Politico does, so that Uber and Lyft drivers can form unions, at least in California.

 So we're 12 months away from every Uber driver and Lyft driver losing their job because they can't compete with self-driving taxis.

-So I think uh California just put Uber and Lyft and a business from their at least their existing business model.
+So I think California just put Uber and Lyft and a business from their, at least their existing business model.

-Well, of course, it's a Saturday, so we're talking about Bill Morrising interesting things with his guests.
+Well, of course, it's a Saturday, so we're talking about Bill Maher saying interesting things with his guests.

-I guess Bill Maher was a little uh frustrated, they say, with uh Dave Chappelle and some other, I guess some other comedians went to Saudi Arabia for some kind of comedy event there, got paid an awful lot, uh, like a lot.
+I guess Bill Maher was a little frustrated, they say, with Dave Chappelle and some other, I guess some other comedians went to Saudi Arabia for some kind of comedy event there.

 We don't know the numbers, but you can assume it's a lot.

-But uh Chappelle um acted as if he could speak more freely in Saudi Arabia than in America.
+But Chappelle acted as if he could speak more freely in Saudi Arabia than in America.

-But I know the only example I heard of that was that Chappelle um joked that he could he could make fun of uh Israel and Saudi Arabia, but not in America.
+But I know the only example I heard of that was that Chappelle joked that he could make fun of Israel and Saudi Arabia, but not in America.

 Is he right?

-Now I would not say that there's more free speech in Saudi Arabia, but just on that one topic, yeah.
+Now, I would not say that there's more free speech in Saudi Arabia, but just on that one topic.

 All right.

-Now, free speech is not really the question because the government is not involved in any case, but uh you wouldn't get away with it so well in in uh the US, and then uh Van Jones,
+Now, free speech is not really the question because the government is not involved in any case.

 So the idea was that people don't care about Nigeria, but we've been trained to care about Israel.

-So we we imagine that whatever's happening in Israel is the big news, but Nigeria is pretty big news, uh, genocide-wise.
+So we imagine that whatever's happening in Israel is the big news.

-And uh he has admitted that Democrats are not very entertaining or funny.
+And he has admitted that Democrats are not very entertaining or funny.

-Um I'm this story makes me uh give my prediction for 2028.
+But this story makes me give my prediction for 2028.

-I feel like we're heading, and I might you know I'm terrible at guessing vice president uh choices.
+I feel like we're heading, and I might, you know, I'm terrible at guessing vice president choices.

 I don't think I've ever probably never been right about vice president choices.

-However, I had an image today while I was just sitting here of Newsome being the top of the ticket and AOC being the VP.
+However, I had an image today while I was just sitting here of Newsom being the top of the ticket and AOC being the VP.

 So AOC is too lefty to be the head of the ticket right away.